 New Books in German promotes German-language literature in the UK, USA and across the world.
-Our twice-yearly magazine features reviews of the best new books (fiction, non-fiction, children's and young adults') from Austria, Germany and Switzerland, as well as articles about the German-language literary scene.
+We feature reviews of the best new fiction and non-fiction titles from Austria, Germany and Switzerland, as well as articles about the German-language literary scene.
 All books that we review are guaranteed funding for translation into English - see our Translation Funding section for more information.

 The initiative for New Books in German came from a seminar held in London in May 1996 at which representatives from many branches of the book trade met to discuss why relatively few books are translated from German into English.
 It was felt that readers of English were not being given access to some of the best books in a variety of fields and for a variety of reasons.
 A steering committee was set up to hold further discussions and to launch a journal, with members now drawn from the British Centre for Literary Translation, the Austrian Cultural Forum (formerly Institute), German and Swiss Embassies, the Goethe-Institut, the Frankfurt Book Fair as well as our two editorial consultants.
 Editorial advisers are brought in for each issue, including a literary agent, a publisher, a translator and a bookseller, as are experienced readers to provide preliminary book reports.
 Some of the original founding members are still involved.
 As well as book reviews we publish features on aspects of the publishing scenes in the respective countries, portraits of authors, the experiences of those working creatively with German in their professional lives here, and news about literary festivals and other events.